kerosene5/template-cybersec-finova/README.md

 (Attach the screenshot of your Linux terminal)
 ```

-Good luck!
-Feel free to reach out in the domain-wise WhatsApp group and ask me questions!
-You can even discuss about the task amongst your peers there.
+Good Luck!
+If you have any questions, or you got stuck along the way, feel free to ask me questions in the WhatsApp groupchat!
+You can even discuss about your tasks there.